 So by playing Foldit, users can both help to uncover the folding structures of toxic proteins and can design new proteins that might prevent or cure diseases.
 By moving parts of a 3-D, interactive illustration of a protein in the game, players learn how to achieve higher-scoring folds.
 As the video from The Surg above explains, “top scoring protein folds are sent to scientists, who test them in the lab.”
 Previous players have created new proteins and helped scientist discover the structure of a protein central to virus replication.

-Protein is a fun, engaging and meaningful activity that allows researchers to crowdsource the skills of both casual and avid gamers who want to contribute to the advancement of science.
+Foldit is a fun, engaging and meaningful activity that allows researchers to crowdsource the skills of both casual and avid gamers who want to contribute to the advancement of science.
 There are numerous puzzles, contests and groups on the site.
-If you play in the Aflatoxin challenge, you may be able to help scientists better understand this toxic protein and prevent people in the future from developing the liver cancer it is associated with.
+If you play in the Aflatoxin challenge, you may be able to help scientists better understand this toxin and prevent people in the future from developing the liver cancer it is associated with.